logzio/logz-docs/_source/user-guide/distributed-tracing/deploying-components.md

 ### *To deploy a Jaeger agent in a Docker environment*

-When you deploy a Jaeger agent in a Docker environment, make sure you include the Docker network name and your collector name in the configuration.
+When you deploy a Jaeger agent in a Docker environment, make sure you include the Docker network name and the relevant collector name in the configuration.

-In the agent configuration below, the Docker network name is `net-logzio` and the collector name is `jaeger-logzio-collector`:
+In the agent configuration below, the Docker network name is `net-logzio` and the collector name is `logzio-collector`:

 ```yaml
 docker run \ --rm --name=jaeger-agent --network=net-logzio \ ## make sure to expose only the ports you use in your deployment scenario!